Princess Cruises’ Landmark Cruise Supporting U.S. Veterans to Feature Special Military Guests and Speakers

 “This cruise will be a great vacation for veterans and patriots who support our veterans,” said Jim Knotts, CEO of Operation Homefront.
 “We’ll be able to honor the service of the members of our military and their families, who sacrifice daily to secure the freedoms we all enjoy.
 And the specially-themed entertainment onboard will be a once-in-a-lifetime experience.”

 “This will be a wonderful time for military veterans and their families to enjoy some education, rest and relaxation,” said Vietnam Veterans Memorial Fund Founder and President Jan C. Scruggs.

 The Western Caribbean cruise will sail November 5-9, 2013 roundtrip from Houston aboard Caribbean Princess, with a call at Progreso, Mexico.
 The four-day cruise will offer passengers the opportunity to honor those who have served in the military as well as active duty military personnel.
 In addition to the line-up of incredible military guests and speakers, there will be special performers, celebrities, unique topic panels and a military film festival.
 Princess will custom-design onboard activities such as a Stars and Stripes Sailaway, a military themed show, a Red, White and Blue Gala, game shows, trivia quizzes and more – to celebrate US veterans.

 Cruise fares range from $549 to $1,649 per person based on double occupancy.
 A portion of each passenger’s cruise fare totaling approximately $500,000 will be matched by Princess Cruises for a total of $1 million earmarked for the two veterans’ organizations to share equally.

-- Princess Cruises Named “Best Cruise Line in Alaska” by Travel Weekly January 8, 2013.
-For the sixth year in a row,...
+- Princess Cruises Wins Three Awards from Travel Weekly Including “Best Cruise Line in Alaska” for Seventh Year December 19, 2013.
+For the seventh year in a row,...